TaplierShiru/esa-labs-2022/lab2/README.md

 Thanks to AOP, we add logging system without any modification of the existing classes and logic.

 ## Task 4
-As a listener, `JmsMessageReciver` was implemented which listens for the events and add each event into the watched table.
+As a receivers we will create two classes `JmsEmailReceiver` and `JmsEventReceiver` which will be listened to `event` destination and add each event into the watched/email table.

 ## Task 5
 Create new table: